thscharler/kparse/readme.md

 ## track()

 Tracks the call to the subparser.
+Calls Track.enter() and Track.ok()/Track.err() before and after the subparser.

 ## pchar()